MrRTi/yc-remote-dev/README.md

 1. Fill `secrets.env` with credentials

-1. Update variables in locals inside `workstation/main.tf` if needed.
-Use commands below to check your changes.
+1. Update variables in locals inside `remote/main.tf` if needed.
+Use commands inside container to check your changes.

-        $ terraform fmt
+        $ t fmt
-        $ terraform validate
+        $ t validate

 ***